LukeDWaller99/ELEC351-coursework-21/README.md

 | set high         | sethigh (at prompt) - type each limit    | Changes upper alarm threshold        |
 | plot             | plot - (at prompt) char (T/P/L)    | Change the matrix display to plot a different sensors data.        |

+## Buffer Details
+The buffer class contains the SD card functionality, writing to the SD card in a format that is human readblae and easy to edit.
+The environmental data samples obtained every 10s are buffered in internal memory, and after a minute, when the buffer has reached 90% capacity the samples (tracked by semaphores), along with the time and date they were obtained, are written to the SD card.
+The thread safe buffer has been encapsulated in one class, using semaphores to track the sample count and space available.
+Writing to the buffer when full returns an error and lights a red LED.
+You are warned when attempting to flush an empty buffer.
+Two threads are use to raise flags for writing to the buffer and flushing.
+Appropriate mitigation of deadlocks and thread starvation by using timeouts.
+Timeouts are logged as critical erros in the serial.
+The ErrorHandler object is referenced by pointer to output the error codes.
+The CustomQueue is an event queue used to output additional information to the serial.

+initSD : Using the sd card detectors interrupt capable pin to check the sd card is mounted.
+It is also initiated in the bufferClass constructor. green LED lights when mounted, upon removal it turns off. writeBufferAuto : Obtain every data set along with the data and time stamp for when it was taken (aquired from network time server).
+Writing to the buffer while full, mutex locks that are not acquried or time out will return errors and flash a red led and serial buzzer message is output for 30s.
+Buffer and time data is protected by mutex locks. flushBuffer : Samples, time and data flushed to text file.
+An empty flush produces a warning. bufferCount : return number of data sets being held in buffer to be output when requested by SerialCapture. fetchLatestRecord : return the latest data set being held in but to be output when requested by SerialCapture.

 # Contributions

 **Jack Pendlebury**